 - Social & cultural events

-Your participation also includes these exclusive benefits designed to make your summer in Prague an experience to remember:
+Your participation also includes these exclusive benefits designed to make your time in Prague an experience to remember:

 - Housing in furnished dormitories with a roommate from another country

 - At least two meals per day (usually breakfast and lunch; some group dinners are also planned)

 - A Prague Metro Pass for your stay with us at EJI